We're back! Apologies for the break in service ... and, for getting us up and running again, a huge "thank you" to our developers - Blue Fish Group.

-The VSA has been created to share the geological interpretation of seismic data.
+The VSA is a resource for sharing the geological interpretation of seismic data.
 By browsing freely through the site you will find seismic images and interpretations.
 And you can download higher resolution images for your own use - all without signing in.
 There are no membership fees, all we ask is that you respect the intellectual property rights of the contributors who have posted images on the VSA.
-Just hit the link "EXPLORE THE VSA" to start!
+Just hit the link "Search" to start!

 Use the VSA to find images of subsurface structures, submarine landscapes, the structure of oceanic water-bodies and much more.
 You can search for analogues of subsurface geology, rapidly contrasting geological features, finding areas of controversy.
 You'll find results from cutting-edge technology and breaking research alongside historically important images of the subsurface.